jimmygchen/eip4844-devnet/README.md

 ## Run with Docker

 ```
-docker-compose up
+docker-compose up --build
 ```

-To rebuild images from the latest geth & lighthouse devnet-7 repos (required if you've previously used this repo to run earlier devnets):
+If you've previously used this repo to run earlier devnets, you'll need to remove old containers and volumes with the below command first:

 ```
-docker-compose build --no-cache
+docker-compose rm -v
 ```

 ## Configuration Options